Warning about Confidential Court Records

 Classification of Court Records: Public and Non-Public

-District and justice court records are classified into different categories, which include public, private, sealed and protected records.
+Court records are classified into different categories, which include public, private, sealed and protected records.

 Most court records are public.
 Anyone can see and make copies of public records.
 Rule of Judicial Administration 4-202.02(2).